A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Real Data Analysis

+Regarding the exposure denoted as $V$, if an individual received a booster mRNA vaccine dose (3rd, 4th, or 5th dose) within a span of less than 6 months but with at least 7 days before undergoing testing, then $V$ was assigned a value of 1.
+This is in comparison to individuals who had been vaccinated but had their final dose administered 6 months or more prior to the testing date, for whom $V$ is set to 0.
+Data from individuals with other vaccine statuses were not included.

-We adjusted for covariates $\boldsymbol{C}$ defined as (1) age groups in four categories $60-69, 70-79, 80-89, 90+$, (2) sex (Female/Male), (3) presence of multimorbidity (Yes/No), which refers to having a minimum of two underlying health conditions that elevate the susceptibility to severe COVID-19 \citep{carazo2023effectiveness}; (4) timeframe of epidemiological observation, spanning from epidemiological week 27 of 2022 to epidemiological week 44 of 2022, with eighteen categories in all.
-Table \ref{INSPQtb1} and Figure \ref{figEpiWeek} in Section~\ref{Appx.realdata} of the supplementary materials provides an overview of the distribution of these covariates $\boldsymbol{c}$, as well as the occurrence of symptomatic SARS-CoV-2 infection within the groups of subjects categorized as $V=1$ and $V=0$.
-There were a total of 3,101 cases and 61,088 controls in this TND sample, and we observed imbalances between the exposure groups where people with a booster dose within 6 months were overall older and more often had multimorbidity.
+We adjusted for covariates $\boldsymbol{C}$ defined as (1) age groups in four categories $60-69, 70-79, 80-89, 90+$, (2) sex (Female/Male), (3) presence of multimorbidity (Yes/No), which refers to having a minimum of two underlying health conditions that elevate the susceptibility to severe COVID-19 \citep{carazo2023effectiveness}; (4) timeframe of observation, spanning from epidemiological weeks 27-44 of 2022, with eighteen categories in all.
+Table \ref{INSPQtb1} and Figure \ref{figEpiWeek} in Appendix Section~\ref{Appx.realdata} provide an overview of the distribution of these covariates, as well as the occurrence of symptomatic SARS-CoV-2 infection within the groups of subjects categorized as $V=1$ and $V=0$.
+As mentioned in the introduction, a convincing negative control, such as prior influenza vaccination, is unavailable in these data, thus precluding VE estimation using the negative control approach of Li et al. (2023)\cite{li2023double}.
+Thus, the statistical interpretation of our VE estimate relies on control exchangeability and the causal interpretation further relies on the no unmeasured confounders assumption.